cherisa-bajracharya/Taylor-Swift-Modeling/README.md

 | 6 | Hearts on the Edge | love, beautiful, time, life, leave, loved, hands, bad, dancin, dark |
 | 7 | POV | remember, night, talk, starlight, forget, dreams, day, hair, lips, karma |
 | 8 | Echoes of Betrayal | dress, car, story, dance, night, tonight, happy, summer, town, gonna |

+# Analysis & Reflection

+## Pros

+- **High clustering accuracy:** Topic modeling successfully grouped over 70% of songs into meaningful themes, showing strong signal despite messy, inconsistent lyric sources.
+- **Efficient workflow for large text corpora:** The pipeline handled hundreds of songs, scraping, cleaning, vectorizing, modeling, and visualizing without major performance issues.
+- **Clear insights into lyrical patterns:** The analysis highlighted recurring emotional and thematic motifs across Taylor Swift’s discography, useful for fan engagement, music marketing, or academic analysis.
+- **Strong foundation for future applications:** The project functions as a prototype that could easily evolve into a public-facing lyric explorer, a fan analytics tool, or a marketing insights dashboard.
+- **Scalable structure:** The modular pipeline (scraping → cleaning → NLP → Streamlit) can easily be adapted to analyze any artist, soundtrack, or large lyric dataset.

+## Cons & Challenges

+- **Excessive and messy scraped data:** Genius.com listed over 1,700 Taylor Swift–related songs—including features, production credits, and songs where she was mentioned—while she has only around 300 official releases.
+Cleaning and filtering this down to her actual discography was tedious and error-prone.
+- **Dataset Joining Issues:** Even after extensive cleaning, a low similarity threshold (10%) had to be used when merging datasets by `song_name`.
+Some duplicates may have been incorrectly included or excluded.
+- **Sentiment Analysis Limitations:** The 511-character limit of the transformer model fails to capture nuance, emotional shifts, sarcasm, and poetic structure in Taylor Swift’s lyrics.
+Examples include *Happiness* (a sad song) and *It’s Actually Romantic* (a diss track written ironically).
+- **Topic Modeling Constraints:** LDA treats words independently, which overlooks lyrical context and complexity.
+Some songs were misclustered or oversimplified (e.g., *Is It Over Now?* and *Lover* in the same “Honey and Daylight” cluster).

+## Streamlit App Reflection

+The Streamlit app acted as an effective analytics prototype, giving users an interactive way to explore lyrics, topics, and sentiment.
+While the current version is geared toward data interpretation rather than general user experience, it provides a strong foundation for future development.

+- The app could evolve into a mood- or theme-based music browsing tool with album-inspired color palettes.
+- Integrating music playback directly within the interface would greatly enhance user engagement.
+- Streamlit’s simplicity made development smooth and allowed fast iteration—useful for prototyping real-world applications.
+- Two versions could be created:
+  - **Fan-facing app:** focused on aesthetics, mood, color themes, and song exploration
+  - **Marketing/analytics app:** incorporating sales data, streaming performance, and musical characteristics to identify patterns behind successful tracks

+## Notes

+- **Web Scraping Ethics:** All scraping adhered to the terms of service of Genius.com and Discogs.com, using only publicly accessible pages.
+- **Rate Limiting:** Random delays were added to prevent excessive server requests.
+- **Data Accuracy:** Lyric variations across platforms may introduce minor inconsistencies.
+- **Topic Interpretation:** LDA topics require human interpretation, as the model clusters based on word patterns rather than meaning.

+## Suggestions & Next Steps

+- **Improve Sentiment Analysis:** Split lyrics into segments and aggregate results to capture full emotional progression.
+- **Upgrade Topic Modeling:** Combine LDA with semantic embeddings (e.g., Sentence-BERT) for context-aware clustering.
+- **Enhance the Streamlit App:**
+  - Add color themes or album-based visuals
+  - Integrate music playback or playlist features
+  - Develop separate versions for fan engagement vs. marketing analytics
+- **Add Storytelling Elements:** Highlight interesting patterns, lyrical motifs, or surprises in the dashboard to engage users.